 Debra Duardo, M.S.W., Ed.D., Board Chair

-Gloria Rogers, Board Secretary
+Gloria Rogers, Board Treasurer and Secretary

 Ms. Rogers is currently the Assistant Vice President of Business Development for the California Credit Union where she previously served as a Business Development Officer.
 She is responsible for the CCU Annual Scholarship and other programs to support the education community.